Frequently Asked Questions

-The budget for the first phase of the Cincinnati Streetcar is $147.81 million.
+The budget for the Cincinnati Streetcar is $147.81 million.
 It will be funded through federal and local sources.
 You can find more information on the Streetcar Funding webpage.

 - Can streetcar funds be used for other civic operations, including fire, police and trash services?

 No, the capital fund budget for the City of Cincinnati cannot be used for operating expenses.
 The capital funds set aside for the construction of the Cincinnati Streetcar cannot be used for police officers, firefighters, trash collectors or recreation center staff.
 Additionally, state and federal funds specifically for streetcar and transportation projects are also helping to build the streetcar.